azahin/oneBitPenguin/DesignDocument.md

 - For other models
   - Use free models from asset store (credited, of course)
   - Try using blender for simple stuff

+For the environments:

+- Roads that are usually meant for cars are now roads for the penguin
+- Houses and trees for the environment

 ## Music